Milton Abbas Local History Group

 Jobs to do

-Please contact us here if you would like to help us, or need more information.
+Please contact us here if you can help us, or need more information.

 Research

-We need to examine the Land Tax records which we have transcribed so that we can see the continuity or otherwise of the tenancy in the critical period of the move of the town, the last quarter of the 18th century.
+The Land Tax records for Milton Abbas have been transcribed so that members can easily search for names and note the continuity or otherwise of the tenancy in the critical period of the move of the town, the last quarter of the 18th century.
+It would be useful to research Land Tax records in general to see what questions they can answer.
+How have other history groups used them?
+Are there any useful articles in the family history magazines such as WDYTYA or Family Tree?

+Can members compare the censuses to see the changes in population, occupations, numbers of tenants per household 1841 – 1921?
 We need to study the demographics from the baptisms, marriages and burial registers of Milton Abbas from 1651 onwards and compare the movements of names of people in the parish with those of adjacent parishes.
-Our priority is to do this for the 18th century to see what changes the removal of the Old Town caused.
+All these records are available online and searchable at opcdorset.org Our priority is to do this for the 18th century to see what changes the removal of the Old Town caused.

-We need to compare this Abbey town with other local manor parishes, such as Clenston, Stickland, Ibberton, Wooland, Cheselbourne and Milborne St Andrew.
-How did life compare for the rural poor and yeomen.
+Can any members compare this Abbey town with other local manor parishes?
+Such as Clenston, Stickland, Ibberton, Woolland, Cheselbourne and Milborne St Andrew.
+How did life compare for the rural poor and yeomen?

 We had John Wellsteed born in Milton Abbas on HMS Victory at the Battle of Trafalgar.
 We need to research his life.